3. Using Stork

 Services.
 The list view includes the

 application version, application status, and some machine details.
 The

 Action button is also available, to refresh the information about

 The application status displays a list of daemons belonging to the application.
-Several daemons may be presented in the application status column, typically: DHCPv4, DHCPv6, DDNS, and CA (Kea Control Agent).
+Several daemons may be presented in the application status columns; typically, they include: DHCPv4, DHCPv6, DDNS, and Kea Control Agent (CA).

-rndc to retrieve the application status.
+rndc to retrieve the application’s status.
 It looks for

 controls statement in the configuration file, and uses the